python/mypy/docs/source/extending_mypy.rst

 Mypy supports a plugin system that lets you customize the way mypy type checks code.
-This can be useful if you want to extend mypy so it can type check code that uses a library that is difficult to express using just PEP 484 types, for example.
+This can be useful if you want to extend mypy so it can type check code that uses a library that is difficult to express using just PEP 484 types.

-The plugin system is focused on improving mypy's understanding of *semantics* of third party frameworks; there is currently no way to define new first class kinds of types.
+The plugin system is focused on improving mypy's understanding of *semantics* of third party frameworks.
+There is currently no way to define new first class kinds of types.

 .. note::